nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-User gives data in a wrong format
+User input details in a wrong format
     * 1b1. contHACKS shows an error message<br />
     Use case ends.